 In this article, we are going to be looking at the various types of phrases found in the English language.
-We will do this by taking a look at the different types of words and also by looking at different examples to further show the use of each type of phrase in English.
+We will do this by taking a look at the different types of words and also by looking at different examples and interactive exercises to further show the use of each type of phrase in English.

 What is a Phrase?